-- NEPAD Infrastructure Project Preparation Facility (NEPAD-IPPF) (total of CAN $25 million to date) – NEPAD-IPPF was established in 2005 to support the preparation of viable and bankable regional infrastructure projects and programs in Africa.
-Its aim is to attract more public and private investments for development of infrastructure to benefit the Bank’s Regional Member Countries.
+- NEPAD Infrastructure Project Preparation Facility (NEPAD-IPPF) (total of CAN $25 million to date) – Established in 2005 to support the preparation of viable and bankable regional infrastructure projects and programs in Africa.
+Its aim is to attract more public and private investments for the development of infrastructure to benefit the Bank’s Regional Member Countries.

-- The African Water Facility (AWF) (total of CAN $39 million to date) – The AWF was established in 2004 to enhance equitable and sustainable development and management of Africa’s water resources for poverty alleviation, socio-economic development, and regional cooperation.
+- The African Water Facility (AWF) (total of CAN $39 million to date) – Established in 2004 to enhance equitable and sustainable development and management of Africa’s water resources for poverty alleviation, socio-economic development, and regional cooperation.
 It also seeks to foster environmental resilience.

-- Congo Basin Forest Fund (CBFF) (CAN $20 million) – The CBFF was established in 2008 to alleviate poverty and address climate change through combating deforestation and forest degradation in the Congo Basin.
-CBFF’s transformative and innovative projects aim at developing capacity of people and institutions within the Congo Basin to manage their forests, and improve their livelihoods without depleting the forests.
+- Congo Basin Forest Fund (CBFF) (CAN $20 million) – established in 2008 to alleviate poverty and address climate change by combating deforestation and forest degradation in the Congo Basin.
+CBFF’s transformative and innovative projects aim at developing capacity of people and institutions in the Congo Basin to manage their forests and improve their livelihoods without depleting the forests.

-- African Legal Support Facility (ALSF) (CAN $10 million) – The ALSF was established to build the capacity of African governments to negotiate complex commercial transactions.
+- African Legal Support Facility (ALSF) (CAN $10 million) – Established to build the capacity of African governments to negotiate complex commercial transactions.
 Canada’s multi-year financing is targeted towards ALSF’s provision of legal advice and technical assistance to African governments involved in extractives sector negotiations.

-- Africa Trade Fund (CAN $15 million) – The Africa Trade Fund was established to help developing countries to engage effectively in trade negotiations with other countries, and to implement trade reforms and projects within their own nations.
+- Africa Trade Fund (CAN $15 million) – Established to help developing countries to engage effectively in trade negotiations with other countries, and to implement trade reforms and projects within their own nations.